Your Temple, TX, Dog Bite Lawyers

 - Wrongful death, and more.

 Some law firms will only agree to help you if you’ve suffered a catastrophic injury.
-At Lorenz & Lorenz, LLP, no case is too big or too small.
+At Lorenz & Lorenz, PLLC, no case is too big or too small.
 Don’t hesitate to call us to discuss your case today.

 Damages Available to Temple Dog Bite Victims